rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-terminal-services-licenses.md

 ### Remove Terminal Services on Windows 2008 or RDS on Windows 2008 R2

-Complete the following steps to remove the default RDS or Terminal Services role from your Windows server.
+Complete the following steps to remove the default RDS or Terminal Services role from your Windows server:

 1. Open **Server Manager** and click **Roles** in the left side of the **Server Manager** window.
 2. Click **Remove Roles** on the right side of the **Server Manager** window.